Title IX: Policy on Sexual Harassment

 C. Responsible Employee: A “responsible employee” is a College employee who has the authority to redress sexual violence, who has been given the duty to report to appropriate school officials about incidents of sexual violence or any other student misconduct, or whom a student could reasonably believe has this authority or duty.

-D. Sexual Misconduct: As used in this policy, sexual misconduct is an umbrella term that includes sexual harassment, sexual violence, domestic violence, dating violence and stalking, all of which are defined below.
+D. Sexual Misconduct: As used in this policy, sexual misconduct is an umbrella term that includes sexual harassment, sexual violence, domestic violence, dating violence, and stalking, all of which are defined below.

 E. Sexual Harassment: Unwelcome sexual advances, requests for sexual acts or favors, and other gender-based verbal or physical conduct of a sexual nature when:

-• Submission to such conduct is made explicitly or implicitly a term or condition of an individual’s employment, academic advancement, evaluation, or grades; or
+- Submission to such conduct is made explicitly or implicitly a term or condition of an individual’s employment, academic advancement, evaluation, or grades; or

-• Submission to or rejection of such conduct by an individual is used as a basis for employment, academic advancement, evaluation, or grading decisions affecting that individual; or
+- Submission to or rejection of such conduct by an individual is used as a basis for employment, academic advancement, evaluation, or grading decisions affecting that individual; or

-• Such conduct has the purpose or effect of unreasonably interfering with an individual’s work or academic performance or creating an intimidating, hostile, or offensive work or academic environment.
+- Such conduct has the purpose or effect of unreasonably interfering with an individual’s work or academic performance or creating an intimidating, hostile, or offensive work or academic environment.

-Examples include: an attempt to coerce an unwilling person into a sexual relationship; to repeatedly subject a person to unwelcome sexual attention; to punish a refusal to comply with a sexual-based request; to condition a benefit on submitting to sexual advances; or gender-based bullying.
-Sexual harassment can occur regardless of the relationship, position or respective sex and/or gender of the parties.
+Examples include an attempt to coerce an unwilling person into a sexual relationship; to repeatedly subject a person to unwelcome sexual attention; to punish a refusal to comply with a sexual-based request; to condition a benefit on submitting to sexual advances; or gender-based bullying.
+Sexual harassment can occur regardless of the relationship, position, or respective sex and/or gender of the parties.
 Same-sex harassment violates this policy, as does harassment by a student of a faculty member or a subordinate employee of his/her supervisor.

-F. Intimidating, Hostile, or Demeaning Environment: Intimidating, Hostile, or Demeaning Environment can be defined as any unwelcome action, verbal expression, usually repeated or persistent, or series of actions or expressions that have either the intent, or are reasonably perceived as having the effect, of creating an intimidating, hostile, or demeaning educational, employment, or living environment for a student or College employee, either by being sexual in nature or by focusing on a person’s gender, sexual orientation, gender identity, or gender expression.
+F. Intimidating, Hostile, or Demeaning Environment: Intimidating, Hostile, or Demeaning Environment can be defined as any unwelcome action, verbal expression, usually repeated or persistent, or series of actions or expressions that have either the intent, or is reasonably perceived as having the effect, of creating an intimidating, hostile, or demeaning educational, employment, or living environment for a student or College employee, either by being sexual or by focusing on a person’s gender, sexual orientation, gender identity, or gender expression.
 An intimidating, hostile, or demeaning environment is defined as one that is so severe, pervasive, or objectively offensive that it interferes with a person’s ability to learn, exist in living conditions, work (if employed by the College), or have access and opportunity to participate in all and any aspect of campus life.

-G. Sexual assault: Sexual assault is the non-consensual sexual contact with the accuser by the accused, or the accused by the accuser when force or coercion is used to accomplish the act, the sexual contact is accomplished without consent of the accuser, and the accused knows or has reason to know at the time of the contact that the accuser did not or could not consent.
+G. Sexual assault: Sexual assault is the non-consensual sexual contact with the accuser by the accused, or the accused by the accuser when force or coercion is used to accomplish the act, the sexual contact is accomplished without the consent of the accuser, and the accused knows or has reason to know at the time of the contact that the accuser did not or could not consent.
 Sexual contact includes, but is not limited to, the intentional touching of the accuser’s, the accused’s, or any other person’s intimate parts, or the intentional touching of the clothing covering the immediate area of the accuser’s, the accused’s, or any other person’s intimate parts, if that intentional touching can be reasonably construed as being for the purpose of sexual arousal or gratification.

-• Non-consensual sexual contact means sexual contact that occurs without effective consent.
+- Non-consensual sexual contact means sexual contact that occurs without effective consent.
 Sexual contact as used in this policy includes without limitation deliberate sexual touching, however slight, or using force to cause another to engage in sexual touching.
 Sexual contact also may include contact of a sexual nature with an object.

-• Non-consensual sexual intercourse means sexual intercourse or penetration, however slight with any object or body part without effective consent.
+- Non-consensual sexual intercourse means sexual intercourse or penetration, however slight with any object or body part without effective consent.

 H. Domestic Violence: A pattern of abusive behavior that is used by an intimate partner to gain or maintain power and control over the other intimate partner, which includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim.
 An “intimate partner” is defined as a current or former spouse of the complainant, a person with whom the complainant shares a child in common, or a person who is cohabitating with or has cohabitated with the complainant as a spouse.
 It also includes any person covered under the current domestic or family violence laws applicable to the jurisdiction of the infraction.
 Domestic violence can be physical, sexual, emotional, economic, or psychological actions or threats of actions that influence another person.